 Bioaccumulation3: Bioaccumulation is relevant to whether a new chemical substance is likely to present an unreasonable risk because substances that bioaccumulate in aquatic and/or terrestrial species pose the potential for elevated exposures to humans and other organisms via food chains.
-EPA estimated the potential for this new chemical substance to bioaccumulate based on physical-chemical properties and data on analogous chemicals.
-These estimates indicate that this new chemical substance has low bioaccumulation potential.
+EPA estimated the potential for these new chemical substances to bioaccumulate using data for analogous chemicals.
+These estimates indicate that the chemical substances have low bioaccumulation potential.

-Human Health Hazard4: Human health hazard is relevant to whether a new chemical substance is likely to present an unreasonable risk because the significance of the risk is dependent upon both the hazard (or toxicity) of the chemical substance and the nature and extent of exposure to the substance.
-EPA estimated the human health hazard of this chemical substance based on its estimated physical/chemical properties (which indicate that it will not be absorbed if inhaled, ingested or by dermal contact), and by comparing it to structurally analogous chemical substances for which there is information on human health hazard.
-There is low concern for human health hazard for this chemical substance based on physical/chemical properties of the chemical, as well as estimates of potential hazard based on analogous chemical substances/structure-activity relationships.
+Human Health Hazard4: Human health hazard is relevant to whether a new chemical substance is likely to present an unreasonable risk because the significance of the risk is dependent upon both the hazard (or toxicity) of the chemical substance and the extent of exposure to the substance.
+EPA estimated the human health hazard of these chemical substances based on their estimated physical/chemical properties and by comparing them to structurally analogous chemical substances for which there is information on human health hazard.
+EPA concludes there is low concern for human health hazard for the chemical substances.

-Environmental Hazard5: Environmental hazard is relevant to whether a new chemical substance is likely to present unreasonable risks because the significance of the risk is dependent
+Environmental Hazard5: Environmental hazard is relevant to whether a new chemical substance is likely to present unreasonable risks because the significance of the risk is dependent upon both the hazard (or toxicity) of the chemical substance and the extent of exposure to the substance.
+EPA estimated the environmental hazard of these new chemical substances using the